Employees and the self-employed – a comparison under the Tax Cuts and Jobs Act

 - The self-employment tax (SE tax) and Schedule SE

-The 2017 Tax Cuts and Jobs Act (TCJA) is favorable to businesses of all types, including C corporations and pass-through entities such as S corporations, partnerships, LLCs, and sole proprietorships.
+The 2017 Tax Cuts and Jobs Act (TCJA), signed into law December 22, 2017, is favorable to businesses of all types – corporations, partnerships, and sole proprietorships.

-Additionally, the IRS may question former employees’ status as self-employed.
-This commonly happens if an individual receives a Form W-2 from an employer in 2017, and then receives a Form 1099-MISC from the same employer in 2018 as his or her only source of earnings.
-Treasury regulations and the IRS will consider all facts and circumstances about the employer-employee relationship.
-But generally, if most of a taxpayer’s income comes from one employer, the IRS may be suspicious of the self-employed status.
+The IRS will consider all facts and circumstances about the employer-employee relationship.
+Generally, if most of a taxpayer’s income comes from one employer, the IRS may be suspicious of the change to self-employed status.

-Let’s consider Sarah, a single, self-employed marketing consultant, and Josh, a single taxpayer who works as a mid-level manager in a corporate marketing department.
-Each claims the standard deduction.
+Let’s consider Sarah, a single, self-employed marketing consultant, and Josh, an employee who works as a mid-level manager in a corporate marketing department.
+Each claims the standard deduction ($12,000 in 2018).

-Sarah operates as a single-member LLC and files Schedule C to report her business income and expenses.
+Sarah operates as a single-member LLC, a disregarded entity, and files Schedule C to report her business income and expenses.
 She has several clients, sets her own appointments, and meets with her clients regularly.
 She has a separate bank account for her business and operates her consulting activity strictly as a business.
 At any given time, she is engaged with eight to 10 clients, although she has provided services for about 100 clients since she opened her business.

 In 2017, Sarah received $200,000 in gross income, paid out $125,000 in expenses, and earned $75,000 in net profit.
 Josh earned $75,000 in salary.
 Neither made any contributions to a retirement plan in 2017.